hashicorp/consul-template/README.md

   from Consul or Vault.
 Nothing is validated or protected by Consul Remplate, so all necessary precautions and considerations should be made by template authors
-- Plugin output must be returned as a JSON string (even if it is empty)
-- Only stdout will be parsed for output - be sure to log all errors, debugging messages onto stderr to avoid errors when Consul Template tries to parse the JSON
+- Plugin output must be returned as a string on stdout.
+Only stdout will be parsed for output.
+Be sure to log all errors, debugging messages onto stderr to avoid errors when Consul Template returns the value.
 - Always `exit 0` or Consul Template will assume the plugin failed to execute

-Here is a sample plugin in a few different languages that removes any JSON keys that start with an underscore:
+Here is a sample plugin in a few different languages that removes any JSON keys that start with an underscore and returns the JSON string:

 ```ruby
 #! /usr/bin/env ruby